snoowbirvd/Data-Scientist-Assoc.-Practical-Exam/README.md

 Submission/Grading Objective:

 **All required data has been created and has the required columns**
-   - My assessment: All of the columns should match of what DataCamp have asked to follow
+   - My assessment: All of the columns should match a specific values/data types that DataCamp have asked to follow

 **Task 1: Identify and replace missing values.**
+   - My assessment:
-   - My assessment: Show how you identify standard or non-standard missing values (there are other unexpected format) in a specific column and replace them based on what value DataCamp have asked
+      - Show how I identify standard or non-standard missing values (there are other unexpected format) in a specific column and replace them based on what specific value DataCamp have asked.
+      - Doing a holistic data quality inspection per column helps me to see what needs to clean e.g checking missing value patterns, unique values analsis

 **Task 2: Identify and replace missing values.**
+   - My assessment:
-   - My assessment: Show how you identify standard or non-standard missing values (there are other unexpected format) in a specific column and replace them based on what value DataCamp have asked
+      - Show how I identify standard or non-standard missing values for each column and clean them based on what specific value DataCamp have asked
+      - Doing a holistic data quality inspection per column helps me to see what needs to clean e.g checking missing value patterns, unique values analsis

 Task 2: Clean categorical and text data by manipulating strings.

-Do you know what categories are meant to be possible in each column in your data?
-Are they the only categories that are actually there?
-If you have extra categories because of spelling mistakes or differences in capitalisation, your analysis may end up being wrong.
+   - My Assessment:
+      - Doing a holistic data quality inspection per column helps me to see what needs to clean e.g Capitalization and Spelling Analysis

 Task 2: Convert values between data types.